astropy/astropy/docs/imageutils/scaling.rst

 =========================

 Any stretches and intervals can be chained by using the ``+`` operator, which returns a new transformation.
-For example, to apply scaling based on a percentile value, followed by a square root stretch, you can do::
+For example, to apply normalization based on a percentile value, followed by a square root stretch, you can do::

     >>> transform = SqrtStretch() + PercentileInterval(90.)